joanjeremiah/joanjeremiah/README.md

 ### Hi, I'm Joan! 👋

-- <i>Currently:</i> MTS at Zoho Corp
+- <i>Currently:</i> R&D Engineer at Zoho Corp

-Aspiring Computer Science graduate currently working as a Software Developer and Researcher at Zoho Corp.
+Computer Science graduate currently working as a Software Research and Development Engineer at Zoho Corp.
 Recognized as ”Best Outgoing Student of the Year” for outstanding academic and project achievements.
 Eager to bring a solid foundation in software engineering and a dedication to learning.